pujols/OSU_CSE_5523_2021SP/HW_1_programming_set/HW_1_programming/Readme.md

 * The code will generate `unknown_5.png` and `Results_unknown_5.npz`, which you will include in your submission.

-## Play with different datasets (Task 4 - unkown degree noisy data):
+## Play with different datasets (Task 4 - unkown degree noisy data, 2/30 pts):

 * Please run the following command<br/>
 `python3 Regression.py --data unknown_noise --polynomial 5 --display --save`<br/>